praveenRI007/VendorManagementApp/README.md

 # Django Developer Assignment
-Vendor Management System with Performance Metrics
+Hi :grinning: !
+Here is my Vendor Management System with Performance Metrics created in Django 4.2.6

 ### Objective
 Develop a Vendor Management System using Django and Django REST Framework.
 This system will handle vendor profiles, track purchase orders, and calculate vendor performance metrics.